ansible-collections/community.hashi_vault/docs/docsite/rst/contributor_guide.rst

 Raising exceptions and warnings
 -------------------------------

-Becuase auth methods are shared among both Ansible modules and Ansible plugins, any exceptions raised must be applicable to both.
+Because auth methods are shared among both Ansible modules and Ansible plugins, any exceptions raised must be applicable to both.
 Standard Python exceptions like ``KeyError`` can be raised if they appropriate.

 In situations where you would normally raise ``AnsibleError`` (in plugins), or call ``module.fail_json()`` (in modules), you may raise ``HashiVaultValueError`` with your error message.
 Plugins and modules in this collection should expect this type and act accordingly.